 The arbitration procedure is free of charge.
 You also don’t need legal assistance.

-You can find all information about the arbitration procedure on website of the arbitration board.
+You can find all information about the arbitration procedure on the website of the arbitration board.
 There you can read how an arbitration procedure works and how you submit the application for arbitration.
-You can also submit the application in German Plain Language or in German Sign Language.
+You can also submit the application in German Plain Language or German Sign Language.

 You can reach the arbitration board at the following address: